Navigation auf uzh.ch

 Data Protection

 All data of persons that can be used to identify them must be securely processed following data protection laws.
-Personal data does not only include names, email addresses or similar, but also pictures, videos, information on occupation and age, even dance movements can identify people.
+This includes, for example, names, email addresses, pictures, videos, or information on occupation and age - even dance movements can identify people.
 A special type of personal data that needs extra precautions are called "sensitive data".
 Which data is classified as sensitive is conclusively defined in the Data Protection Act.

 • data relating to religious, philosophical, political or trade union-related views or activities